kitled/demo-fasthtml-picocss/README.md

 Only the last part self-evidently differs from the Pico CSS website.
 Everything else should be identical.

 > [!IMPORTANT]
-> - FastHTML snippets are missing in v0.0.1-alpha (current latest).
+> - FastHTML snippets are missing.
 WIP!
 > - There is a noticeable gap between sections.
 This is normal during development.
 I'll revert to Pico CSS defaults after implementing section folding (`<summary>` tag).

 Syntax highlighting is provided by [PrismJS](https://prismjs.com/), whose defaults fit better with PicoCSS than HighlightJS for me, on top of allowing inline highlighting.